Jacques Vergès

 Vergès attracted widespread public attention in the 1950s for his use of trials as a forum for expressing views against French colonial rule in Algeria, questioning the authority of the prosecution and causing chaos in proceedings – a method he promoted as "rupture defense" in his book De la stratégie judiciaire.
 He was imprisoned for his activism in 1960 and temporarily lost his license to officially practice law.
 He was a supporter of the Palestinian fedayeen in the 1960s.
 He would later disappear from 1970 to 1978, without ever explaining his whereabouts during that period.
-An outspoken anti-imperialist, he continued his vocal political activism in the 2000s, including opposing the War on Terror.
+An outspoken anti-imperialist, he continued his vocal political activism in the 2000s, including opposing the war on terror.
 The media sensationalized his activities with the sobriquet "the Devil's advocate", and Vergès himself contributed to his "notorious" public persona by such acts as titling his autobiography The Brilliant Bastard and giving provocative replies in interviews, such as "I'd even defend Bush!
 But only if he agrees to plead guilty."

 Biography

-Born on 5 March 1925 in Ubon Ratchathani, Siam, and brought up on the island of Réunion with his twin brother Paul Vergès.
-Jacques Vergès was the son of Raymond Vergès, a French doctor from Réunion, and a Vietnamese born-teacher named Pham Thi Khang.
+Born on 5 March 1925 in Ubon Ratchathani, Siam, and brought up on the island of Réunion with his twin brother Paul Vergès, Jacques Vergès was the son of Raymond Vergès, a French doctor from Réunion, and a Vietnamese teacher named Pham Thi Khang.
 In 1942, with his father's encouragement, he sailed to Liverpool to become part of the Free French Forces under Charles de Gaulle, and to participate in the anti-Nazi resistance.
 He went on to fight in Italy, France, and Germany.

 After the end of World War II he entered the University of Paris, where he enrolled in the Faculté des lettres pursuing a degree in history, studying the Hindi and Malagasy languages.
 In 1945 he joined the Young Communists movement of the French Communist Party, while his father was helping to organize the Reunionese Communist Party.
-During this time he befriended Eric Honecker, future leader of East Germany, Henri Alleg and Felix Hophouet-Boigny, future President of the Ivory Coast.
+During this time he befriended Erich Honecker, future leader of East Germany, Henri Alleg and Felix Hophouet-Boigny, future President of the Ivory Coast.
 He would also marry his first wife Karine at this time.
 His twin brother, Paul, returned to Reunion, later becoming leader of the Communist Party there, and a member of the European Parliament.
 In 1949 Jacques became president of the AEC (Association for Colonial Students), where he befriended Pol Pot and Khieu Samphan.
 In 1950, at the request of his Communist mentors, he went to Prague to lead a youth organization for four years.
 He returned to Paris, where he went on to study law, passing his final exams in 1955.
 Vergès was then elected Secrétaire of the Conférence du barreau de Paris.

 Political activities

 Arriving in Paris, Jacques Vergès joined the French Communist Party (PCF) in 1945.
-On May 25, 1946, Alexis de Villeneuve, who ran for the legislative elections under the Popular Republican Movement (MRP) against his father, Raymond Vergès.
-He was shot and assassinated in front of the cathedral of Saint-Denis Cathedral, Réunion.
-The weapon used belonged to Raymond Vergès.
+On 25 May 1946, Alexis de Villeneuve, who ran for the legislative elections under the Popular Republican Movement (MRP) against his father, Raymond Vergès, was assassinated in front of the cathedral of Saint-Denis in Réunion.
+The firearm used belonged to Raymond Vergès.